casper-ecosystem/cep18/TUTORIAL.md

 -   [casper_types](https://docs.rs/casper-types/latest/casper_types/) - Types used to allow creation of Wasm contracts and tests for use on the Casper Network
 -   [casper_erc20](https://docs.rs/casper-erc20/latest/casper_erc20/) - A library for developing ERC-20 tokens for the Casper Network

-Here is the code snippet which imports those crates,
+Here is the code snippet which imports those crates:

 <img src="../erc20/images/erc20-implementation-install-crates.png" alt="import-crates" title="import-crates">